CodeforNepal/nepalmap_app/README.md

 APP_ENV=dev make run-web CMD="python ./manage.py migrate"
 ```

-## Production environment
+## Staging environment

 This is very much similar to running the dev environment.
 Caddy is used instead of Nginx, because of it's automatic HTTPS certs and other easier-to-configure things.
-Some commands are added, else much of them are the same as above, expect for the `APP_ENV` context set to `prod`.
+Some commands are added, else much of them are the same as above, expect for the `APP_ENV` context set to `staging`.

-NOTE: Check the comments in `compose.prod.yml` before running in production.
+NOTE: Check the comments in `compose.staging.yml` before running in staging.

 ```
-# Start the production environment
+# Start the staging environment
-APP_ENV=prod make start
+APP_ENV=staging make start

 # Update the deploy (stops, pulls from git and starts again)
-APP_ENV=prod make deploy
+APP_ENV=staging make deploy
 ```

 ## Cleanup